thomasmeadows/angular-ui-chat/README.md

 # Angular-UI-Chat
 =========

-A small library for making a chatroom.
-This addon is purely front-end so how you send data to it be it sockets or standard request is up to you.
+A small library for making a custom chatroom.
+This addon is purely front-end so how you send data to it is up to you.

 ## Dependencies
   Angular 1.x